Definition of Interest Coverage Ratio

 Example #3

 Now, let us take the example of Walmart Inc. and compute it (ICR).
 The company recorded an operating income of $20.44 billion during 2018.
-Compute Walmart Inc.’s interest coverage ratio for the year 2018 if the interest expense incurred was $1.98 billion.
+Compute Walmart Inc.’s interest coverage ratio for 2018 if the interest expense incurred was $1.98 billion.

 Solution: